deeplearning-wisc/poem/README.md

 ## Quick Start

 For example, to test the model trained with POEM at 100 epochs on CIFAR-10, please download the corresponding checkpoint to `./checkpoints/CIFAR-10/POEM_Sample_1/checkpoint_100.pth.tar`.
 You can also train from scratch with `train_poem.py`.
 For each ID dataset, posterior sampling hyperparameters can be tuned for better performance especially the ones controlling the variances for noises and weights: `sigma` and `sigma_n`.
 We observe that training longer until the model fully converges is helpful.
-For more stable performance, we recommend training CIFAR-10 for 100 epoches and CIFAR-100 for 200 epoches.
+For more stable performance, we recommend training CIFAR-10 for 100 epochs and CIFAR-100 for 200 epochs.
 To reproduce the results in the paper, we provide checkpoints for tuned models [here](https://www.dropbox.com/sh/tsqwbob249gouzy/AABS21uLcB1TdwoHxMQpOXpia?dl=0).

 To evaluate the OOD detection performance of POEM, for example, with a checkpoint named `POEM_Sample_1`: